mtg icon Magic: The Gathering

 Sideboard Choices

-Xantid Swarm is brought in versus all blue fair decks and some blue combo decks.
-Xantid Swarm either forces them to have a removal spell (most of which are normally boarded out), or use Force of Will.
+Xantid Swarm is brought in versus all (non-black) blue fair decks and some blue combo decks.
+Xantid Swarm either forces them to have a removal spell or use Force of Will.
 If you get to attack with Xantid Swarm, there are very few things you lose to.

 Leyline of Sanctity is needed to beat Bojuka Bog and Endurance based strategies.
 These decks include: Lands, GW Depths, and Elves.
-Leyline of Sanctity is also brought in vs Storm based decks like ANT, TES or Ruby.
-We also bring it in versus Reanimator to buy a turn you need to win.
+Leyline of Sanctity is also brought in vs Storm based decks (ANT, TES, TEG, BSS).
+We also bring it in versus Reanimator to buy the time you need to win.
 Occasionally Leyline of Sanctity is brought in vs heavy discard decks where you want to side out Pact of Negation, but these decks are usually not high tier decks or very playable.
 Heavy discard decks Sanctity is good versus would include: Turbo Depths, Pox, Smog, Deadguy, Nic Fit, or Dredge.

 Force of Vigor is played as a 4 of to beat prison or stompy based strategies as well as non-blue decks where you expect Leyline of the Void as their main hate piece for us and we still need to win in a timely matter.

 Foundation Breaker acts as your safety net in the blind and against most blue decks.
 It is super free to side in as a 1 of that is tutor-able with Summoner's Pact.
-We frequently side it in vs Delver, Control, & Sneak in case they have 1 sideboard hate artifact such as Grafdigger's Cage or Soul-Guide Lantern.
+We frequently side it in vs Delver, Control, & Sneak in case they have 1-2 sideboard hate artifacts such as Grafdigger's Cage or Soul-Guide Lantern.

 Memory's Journey